rasensio1/10-steps-clojure/README.md

 Clojure compiles into Java and runs on the JVM.
 So we need Java.

 Run `java -version` in your terminal.
-If you have version `1.6` or later, youre fine!
+If you have version `1.6` or later, your'e fine!
 If not, go [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and get the newest version.

 ###Leiningen